-Reporting Crimes and Emergencies: To ensure a safe and secure campus environment, all JWCC students and employees are encouraged and expected to report any and all suspected criminal activity or emergencies by calling Campus Police at ext.
+Reporting Crimes and Emergencies: To ensure a safe and secure campus environment, all JWCC students and employees are expected to report any and all suspected criminal activity or emergencies by calling Campus Police at ext.
 4949 or 217.641.4949.
 If the report requires emergency services (i.e., local police, fire, EMS), also call 911.
-Emergency phones are placed in several locations around the Quincy campus exterior.
 A campus police officer will respond promptly to any and all reports of criminal activity and emergencies.

-Website: For more information on Campus Police services and programs, log onto the website at www.jwcc.edu/student-resources/campus-police or call 217.641.4290.
+For more information on Campus Police services and programs, please review the website at www.jwcc.edu/student-resources/campus-police or call the Campus Police office at 217-641-4291.